wforbes/wf-nextjs-practice/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Tutorials

+To initialize and play with the basics: [The Net Ninja - Next.js Tutorial for Beginners](https://www.youtube.com/playlist?list=PL4cUxeGkcC9g9gP2onazU5-2M-AzA8eBw)

 ## Learn More

 To learn more about Next.js, take a look at the following resources: